 The new DOS Games Archive features a responsive layout so the website is not only displayed well on desktop computers, but also on tablets and smartphones.
 The search options have been expanded again, game videos from Ancient DOS Games have been added and the pages load faster thanks to optimization and caching.

-Since February 2023 DOS Games Archive is served to visitors using a new Dell EMC server, which is hosted at our office in Uden, The Netherlands.
+Since February 2023 DOS Games Archive is served to visitors using a new Dell EMC server, which is hosted at our office in Uden, the Netherlands.
+On June 27, 2023 DOS Games Archive celebrated its 25th anniversary.
+During July, 2023 the Dutch version of DOS Games Archive was launched: www.dosgamesarchive.nl.

 DOS Games Archive is not only one of the most visited DOS games sites, but one of the most comprehensive as well.
 In the future we will continue to expand this website even more.